yihedeng9/rlhf-summary-notes/Notes/R1_reasoning.md

 ## Relevant Papers
 [**Demystifying Long Chain-of-Thought Reasoning in LLMs**](https://arxiv.org/abs/2502.03373)
-- A detailed analysis of longCoT reasoning in LLMs.
-These “long CoTs” often include branching, backtracking, error-checking, and other advanced features reminiscent of deeper analytical thinking.
+- A detailed analysis of long CoT reasoning in LLMs.
+These long CoTs often include branching, backtracking, error-checking, and other advanced features similar to deeper analytical thinking.
-- SFT with Long CoTs
+- SFT with long CoTs
-    - Fine-tuning a base model on long CoT data consistently outperforms short CoT training and continues improving with more data.
+    - Fine-tuning a base model on long CoT data consistently outperforms short CoT training and continues improving with *more data*.
 - Reward shaping for stable length growth
     - Simply relying on a verifiable reward can lead to unstable or explosive **CoT length growth**, causing outputs to exceed the context window and degrade performance.
     - The authors introduce a cosine reward function (varies by answer correctness and sequence length) to help stabilize length scaling.